senalbulumulle/dotfiles/README.md

-- Senal's dotfiles will be eventually be automated using
+- Senal's dotfiles will be eventually be automated either
 	- GNU stow
 	- YADM